 Chemical hoods are an important engineering control to limit exposure to laboratory chemicals.
-Chemical hood commissioning and annual testing are the responsibility of the Environmental Safety Department (ES) within Facilities Services.
-ES will coordinate chemical hood inspections.
+Chemical hood commissioning and annual testing are the responsibility of the Office of Research Safety (RS) will coordinate chemical hood inspections.
 As hoods are tested annually, a sticker will be placed on each hood to indicate whether the hood passed or failed testing requirements.
 Hoods that pass inspection will have a sticker showing the test date, average velocity rates, etc. If the hood fails inspection, it will be posted with a Failed/Out of Service notice.
 Hoods that fail testing/certification must be repaired and re-tested before further use is allowed.
-Laboratory/departmental personnel are responsible for reporting and scheduling hoods for repair (submitting work order to Facilities).
-Once repairs have been made, lab/departmental personnel are responsible for contacting ES to schedule re-testing.
+The University Chemical Hygiene Officer is responsible for reporting and scheduling hoods for repair (submitting work order to Facilities).
+Once repairs have been made, Research Safety will re-test the hood.

 Chemical hoods should be equipped with a continuous monitoring device.
 Hood users should check to ensure the device is functioning before using the hood.
-If the monitor/alarm is not functional, Scott Kaufman (633-9455) should be contacted for repair or calibration, or for installation of a monitor for any hood that does not have one installed.
+If the monitor/alarm is not functional, the Research Safety Office should be contacted to schedule repair or calibration, or for installation of a monitor for any hood that does not have one installed.
 All new hood installations must be equipped with a monitoring device.
 This must be specified in the purchase order.

 Information and training on the proper use of a chemical hood is provided in the Lab Safety Manual and online Chemical Hygiene Training.
 In person training will also be provided by ORS upon request.